-Serge: A light to heavy worsted wool in an even twill weave that has 45° ribs for whatever weather the weight is suitable for.
+Serge: A light to heavy worsted wool or combination of worsted and woollen yarns in an even twill weave that has 45° ribs, and it may be suitable for a variety of seasons.
 It has a more formal look and pairs best with structured wool jackets in similar weights.

 Silk: Usually medium to light in weight in a plain weave for moderate to warm weather.
 With its sheen it has a dressier look and pairs well with warm-weather jackets like hopsack wool or linen.